EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 | direct_repeat | [SO:0000314](http://www.sequenceontology.org/browser/current_svn/term/SO:0000371) | Flanking regions on mobilizable elements | ICEfinder |
 | CDS | [SO:0000316](http://www.sequenceontology.org/browser/current_svn/term/SO:0000316) | Coding sequence | Prodigal |

-The file `discarded_mge.txt` contains a list of predictions discarded and the reason why which could be:
+The file `discarded_mge.txt` contains a list of predictions that were discarded, along with the reason for their exclusion.
+Possible reasons include:

 1. overlapping	For insertion sequences only, ISEScan prediction is discarded if an overlap with PaliDIS is found.
-2. mge<500bp	Discarded by length
+2. mge<500bp	Discarded by length.
-3. no_cds	If there are no genes encoded in the prediction
+3. no_cds	If there are no genes encoded in the prediction.

-The file `nested_integrons.txt` is a report of overlapping predictions reported by IntegronFinder nad ICEfinder.
+The file `nested_integrons.txt` is a report of overlapping predictions reported by IntegronFinder and ICEfinder.
 No predictions are discarded in this case.

 Additionally, you will see the directories containing the main outputs of each tool.